All Episodes

 And then after HUD was created in 1965, many of our formerly great cities are in decline.

-So the questions that we have to ask, you know, if I were a congressman, and which I'm not, which explains why I'd never be one, is that I would push for the elimination or defunding of Department of Education,
+So the questions that we have to ask, you know, if I were a congressman, and which I'm not, which explains why I'd never be one, is that I would push for the elimination or the defunding of Department of Education,

-I know we run against the clock and my clock, you know, you know, one of the hazards of not being at the golden EIB microphone is that I don't have all of the goodies that we normally have, like a clock on the wall telling me how much time that I have.
+One of the hazards of not being at the golden EIB microphone is that I don't have all of the goodies that we normally have, like a clock on the wall telling me how much time that I have.

-But uh how much time do we have?
+But how much time do we have?

 Okay.

-And you can be on us by uh calling uh 800-282-2882.
+And you can be on us by calling 800-282-2882.

-Actually it was a statement.
+Actually, it was a statement.

 And I said that there's a distinct group of Americans who bear a large burden for today's runaway government.